rasommer/translate-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it's part of the Udemy Course Modern [React with Redux [2023 Update]](https://www.udemy.com/course/react-redux/).

 ## Available Scripts